Getting Heat Into Your Home

 A heating system’s supply and return pipe size is dictated by the total volume (all zones combined) in a system.
 We recommend copper tubing for both the supply and return from the heat source to the Zone manifold and back to the heat source, to minimize constriction of the (much needed) volume to the zone manifold.
 Constricting volume to and from the zone manifold may create “in fighting” from competing pumps as they may struggle for volume, denied via smaller (undersized) piping.

-Every zone always has its own circulator pump.
+Every zone always has its own circulating pump.
 That way, the pump can be sized to match the amount of tubing in the zone.
 The fluid from the pump then enters the supply line to the zone, travels through the floor, then returns to the heat source. (return to top)

 Supply and Return Lines